An important consideration for many families includes financial fit.

 NEVER ELIMINATE A COLLEGE FROM YOUR LIST BECAUSE OF THE "STICKER PRICE!"

-You can get a rough estimate of what the Federal government expects you as a parent and/or student to pay (Federal Methodology of calculating need) by completing this federal online calculator.
+You can get a rough estimate of what the Federal government expects you as a parent and/or student to pay (Federal Methodology of calculating need) by completing this Federal Student Aid Estimator.

 Cost of Attendance - Expected Family Contribution = Demonstrated Need